Jasikainen/rpw_impl/README.md

 ## Next step is to do the following

-Running catkin_make is needed here after getting the repository
+Running catkin_make is needed here after cloning the repository
 > cd ~/catkin_ws/

 > catkin_make